W01 Activity: Team Project Setup

 Clone and Build the Project

-- Clone the team repository of the project to your own computer.
+- Everyone else on the team needs to clone this team repository to their own computer.

-- In VS Code, open the folder that contains the cloned repository.
+- In VS Code, open the directory that contains the cloned repository.

 ctrl+~

-toggles the panel open and closed).
-When you open the terminal in VS Code it will automatically be set to the root of your project. - Run the command line interface list or directory command to show all the files
+toggles the terminal panel open and closed).
+When you open the terminal in VS Code it will automatically be set to the root of your project. - Run the command line interface list (

-in the list of files.
-Change to the proper, project clone directory if you do not see this file. - Run the package manager by typing
+) command to list all the contents of the current directory/folder.
+Make sure that you see package.json in the list of files.
+Change to the proper, project clone directory if you do not see this file. - Run the node package manager installation routine using the terminal.

 node_modules